 The methodology first assesses whether there is a material risk that the project type concerned could overlap with mandatory domestic mitigation schemes (see definition above) in the relevant host country.
-Table 25 provides examples for which project types this risk is material.
+Table 24 provides examples for which project types this risk is material.
 The evaluation may also need to consider the context of the relevant host country.
 For example, in LDCs it is less likely that mandatory domestic mitigation schemes are in place.
 For project types and host countries for which this risk is deemed immaterial, the score is 5.
-For other project types, the scoring depends on the carbon crediting programs' procedures to address this risk (Table 26).
+For other project types, the scoring depends on the carbon crediting programs' procedures to address this risk (Table 25).

-Table 25 Examples of project types with and without risks of overlapping with mandatory domestic mitigation schemes
+Table 24Examples of project types with and without risks of overlapping with mandatory domestic mitigation schemes

-Project types with material risk of overlap with mandatory domestic mitigation schemes

-Project types with low risk of overlap with mandatory domestic mitigation schemes
+Project types with material risk of overlap with mandatory domestic mitigation schemesProject types with low risk of overlap with mandatory domestic mitigation schemes

-- Renewable power generation

-- Energy efficiency improvements in industry (e.g. cement, steel)

-- Use of energy efficient electric devices (e.g. LEDs)
+• Renewable power generation • Efficient cookstoves ٠ Energy efficiency improvements in industry (e.g. • Landfilll gas flaring cement, steel) ٠ Use of energy efficient electric devices (e.g. LEDs)

-- Efficient cookstoves

-- Landfill gas flaring